Cryptic female choice

-Cryptic female choice is a form of mate choice which occurs both in pre and post copulatory circumstances when females in certain species use physical or chemical mechanisms to control a male's success of fertilizing their ova or ovum; i.e. by selecting whether sperm are successful in fertilizing their eggs or not.
-It occurs in internally-fertilizing species and involves differential use of sperm by females when sperm are available in the reproductive tract.
+Cryptic female choice is a form of mate choice which occurs both in pre- and post-copulatory circumstances in which females of certain species use physical or chemical mechanisms to control a male's success of fertilizing their ova or ovum; i.e. by selecting whether sperm are successful in fertilizing their eggs or not.
+It occurs in internally fertilizing species and involves differential use of sperm by females when sperm are available in the reproductive tract.